ismrmrd/ismrmrd/protocol/README.md

 ISMRM Raw Data Communication Protocol
 ======================================

 This document describes the communication model and protocol that should be used by client/server applications that support the ISMRM Raw Data (ISMRMRD) standard.
-The communication protocol described in this document is independent from the file storage (currently using HDF5 file containers) that the C++ API uses in application that interact with ISMRMRD files directly.
+The communication protocol described in this document is independent from the file storage (currently using HDF5 file containers) that the C++ API uses in applications that interact with ISMRMRD files directly.

 Client/Server communication
 ---------------------------